ewilsey/MART441/HW-6/readme.md

 that if my live site goes to the readme.md, that I forgot to name my first page index.html.

+When I got to the end of the example tutorial, I looked at what other students were doing with their codes to see how they were getting their results.
+I wanted to have my page automatically change after the game was over but I couldn't figure it out.
+I noticed that someone else added a button to the bottom of the game and so I adopted their technique for finishing out the game.

 #Live Site: